-Developed to benefit both people and animals, our AAI program aims to change people’s attitude towards stray dogs by emphasising their societal value as therapy and companion dogs.
+Developed to benefit both animals and people, our AAI programme aims to change people’s attitude towards stray dogs by emphasising their societal value as therapy and companion dogs.
 One of the desired side effects is that through a change in perspective about stray dogs, people would also consider adopting strays as companion animals.

 Why stray dogs can make such good therapy dogs

 Many stray dogs make especially good companions for humans.
 They are sensitive, reliable and have remarkable energy - qualities that enable them to work as therapy dogs.
 Working with them requires careful and regular training by experienced dog trainers, a suitable location and special equipment.
-Our teams provide comprehensive training for a number of specially selected dogs.
-All of them must meet international requirements, only then are they ready to start their new lives as therapy dogs.
+Our teams provide comprehensive training for a number of carefully selected dogs.
+All of dogs must meet international requirements, only then they are ready to start their new lives as therapy dogs.

 FOUR PAWS set the first steps of a new project in Ukraine by training former strays to become therapy dogs and partnering with key institutions in preparation of the first therapy activities.
 Lisa, our selected former stray dog, is currently in training to prepare for the first sessions with specific target groups in 2019.